HOME Family Pages Computer Help Story List Making Pictures All Pages

-Outlook Express 5
+Outlook Express

 Stationery in Outlook Express is discussed on its own page.

-Subjects discussed elsewhere on this page
+Subjects discussed on this page

-Lost Attachments; I attached a file but it didn’t arrive You don’t have to be connected
+Attaching Documents Easily Lost Attachments: I attached a file but it didn't arrive Saving Attachments

-The default set-up of OE isn’t good.
+The default set-up of OE isn't entirely good.
 While aiming for ease of use it sacrifices security and control.
 Features like the automatically opening preview window are definitely not a good idea.
-You’re put at risk of a virus infection just to save a few mouse clicks.
-Let’s look at a few changes and additions we can make.
+You're put at risk of a virus infection just to save a few mouse clicks.
+Let's look at a few changes and additions we can make.

 You don’t have to be connected